A free monthly series outside by the river or inside the community room at the Dolores Public Library, Dolores, Colorado. Upcoming dates:

 Singing online is not the same as singing together in person yet it still feels good, soothes the nervous system, and breaks isolation.
 Energy flows across our screens, making those tangible connections.
 With a few adjustments to Zoom’s default audio settings, the sound quality is decent for streaming live music.
 An odd temporal glitch creates an unexpected bonus.
 Because of the sound delay over the internet, our voices don’t sync up exactly.
 The work-around is that participants are on mute during the call, meaning no one else will hear you sing.
 Each person essentially sings a duet with the song-leader.
 This potentially creates a no-judgment zone, if you soften your own self-judgment, and also gives you the chance to experiment freely with your sound.

 I lead and teach songs in the oral tradition, using call and echo.
 No need to read sheet music or know lyrics or melodies beforehand.
-We typically warm up with a few minutes of breathwork and chanting “Om” on single drone notes while I play the harmonium.
-Or we may start with impromptu call-and-echo-style vocalizing, which is sounding melodic phrases without any words.
-These exercises warm up our mouths, throats and vocal chords, loosen up the flow of creative energy and help us become present to the moment.
-There’s no right or wrong way to do them.
+We typically warm up with a few minutes of breathing and chanting “Om” on single drone notes while I play the harmonium.
+This activity allows us to arrive and settle.
+It also warms up our mouths, throats and vocal chords, engages the flow of creative energy and helps us become present to the moment.

 After warming up our voices, we move into singing and the majority of our time is spent singing our hearts out loud.
 Some songs are short and sweet, others have layers and harmonies, and all songs are easy to learn.
 We explore songs that are healing and fun, expressive of our joys and sorrows, in turns warm and soulful, folk and spiritual, personal and political.
-In my circles, many are inspired by Nature and the wild world that supports us.
+Many of the songs we sing are inspired by Nature and the wild world that supports us.
 There is also be an occasional cover song or yoga mantra chant.
 Most songs are sung acappela and without instrumentation, and a few are accompanied by harmonium or djembe drum.

 To an example of a four-part layer song: “Sun Shine” by Jan Estep